cmake-basis/BASIS/doc/install.rst

   it can be omitted.
 If a MATLAB installation was specified, however, the tests for the build of binaries using the MATLAB Compiler or the MEX script respectively can be run.

+.. option:: -DDEFAULT_TEMPLATE:PATH

+    Path to the directory and version of the default mad-libs style text substitution project template that will be installed with BASIS.
+See the :doc:`Template Customization How-To <howto/create-custom-template>` for details.

+.. option:: -DINSTALL_ALL_TEMPLATES:BOOL

+    When OFF only the DEFAULT_TEMPLATE will be installed.
+    When ON all additional project templates included with BASIS will be installed in addition to the DEFAULT_TEMPLATE.

 Advanced CMake Options